Ten years earlier, to the day, LBJ had made his own tape — much less controversial in content. He was ordering pants.

 The content of the call is not all that interesting — the President needs new pants, basically — but it is a rare glimpse into the personality of a president.
 LBJ was, let’s say, informal and to the point, using terms such as “bunghole,” referring to his “crotch” as “down where your nuts hang,” and at one point, audibly burping into the phone.

-One can listen to the recording, replete with transcript, here.
+One can listen to the recording here.